Fiona Hill went to Capitol Hill yesterday and schooled Devin Nunes and the rest of the Republican nitwits serving on the Intelligence Committee.

-As I noted in a previous cartoon, these are perilous times for political cartoonists.
-But you can help me continue to create cartoons, blogs, and videos by making a contribution.
+You can help me continue to create cartoons, blogs, and videos by making a contribution.
 All support, large and small, is greatly appreciated.
 You can also support me by purchasing a signed print (8 1/2×11) for $40, or a signed poster (18×24) for $100 by clicking the PayPal button (just include a note if you’re purchasing a print).
 If you want to support but don’t want to use PayPal, you can send a contribution through the mail (address is on the contact page.
 Again, include a note for a print).
 I don’t plan on going anywhere and your support will help guarantee that.
 Whether you support, can’t. or just choose not to, please know that I am truly thankful that you visit my site and read my work.

 Watch me draw.